bazelbuild/rules_kotlin/README.md

 # Development Setup Guide
-To use the rules directly from git, an additional dependency downloads are required.
+To use the rules directly from the rules_kotlin workspace (i.e. not the release artifact) additional dependency downloads are required.

 In the project's `WORKSPACE`, change the setup:
 ```python